Smooth-Programmer/Smooth-Programmer/README.md

   </h3>
   <div>
 <p text-align="left">
-  I'm a self-taught Full Stack Developer, A Tech Blogger, Fascinated towards Application Development, Development defines me well, Technology makes me sensical, because of this I am able to leverage both my Formal Education[B.Tech Graduate, 2023] as well as my experience as a self-taught developer to create the most comprehensive and easy applications for you.
+  I'm a self-taught DevOps Engineer, A Tech Blogger, Fascinated towards Application Development, Development defines me well, Technology makes me sensical, because of this I am able to leverage both my Formal Education[B.Tech Graduate, 2023] as well as my experience as a self-taught developer to create the most comprehensive and easy applications for you.
 I'm currently working for Accenture as a Software Engineer.</p>

 ![terminal (1)](https://github.com/user-attachments/assets/c15e3115-ea96-4318-a78e-d74ee559ad7e)
 </div>